techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 ### Installing Travis-ci

 [Travis-ci](https://travis-ci.org/) can be installed via Ruby.
-If you have Ruby installed, please make sure it is at least version 1.9.3 (2.0.0 recommended).
-You can check this by typing in a Terminal:
+If you have Ruby installed, please, make sure it is at least version 1.9.3 (2.0.0 recommended).
+You can check this by typing the following command in a terminal:

 ```bash
 ruby -v